 - Must pass 1st year program with a B grade or better to qualify for 2nd year; limited space available

 - Second year students must provide own transportation after school on Monday through Thursday

 - Health, biology, and speech are all classes recommended to have taken prior to this class

 - Successful completion of Integrated Math 1 or Algebra 1, highly recommended

 - Good physical coordination: no leg or back difficulties, good finger dexterity, and good eye-hand coordination

 - Valid Social Security number is required for state licensing exam

-- Upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at Cascadia Tech Academy.
+- Upon acceptance into the program, student and parent/guardian are required to attend the orientation at Cascadia Technical Academy.

 - Professional product representative